CommunityToolkit/Maui.NativeLibraryInterop/README.md

 The goal is to have bindings and samples building 100% through normal MSBuild invocations.

 Each .NET Binding project contains some additional MSBuild logic to help obtain and build the native SDK dependencies along with the native slim binding project.
-In some cases this means the target will download native SDKs if they are not already present.
+In some cases, the target may also download native SDKs if they are not already present.
+In this way, the expected native artefacts are available in the expected working directories.

-In the `eng/` folder you will find `Common.android.targets` and `Common.macios.targets` files which contain some custom build targets to help with this, and are imported into the binding projects.
+In the [```eng/```](/eng/) folder you will find [```Common.android.targets```](/eng/Common.android.targets) and [```Common.macios.targets```](/eng/Common.macios.targets) files which contain some custom build targets to help with this, and are imported into the binding projects.

+Android binding projects generate the API definition automatically taking into account any optional manual modifications like those implemneted via the [```Metadata.xml```](https://learn.microsoft.com/xamarin/android/platform/binding-java-library/customizing-bindings/java-bindings-metadata#metadataxml-transform-file) transform file.

+For iOS, binding projects must include an explicitly defined API.
+To help with this, [Objective-Sharpie](https://learn.microsoft.com/xamarin/cross-platform/macios/binding/objective-sharpie/#overview) is automatically run on the resulting native framework to produce an [API definition file](https://learn.microsoft.com/xamarin/cross-platform/macios/binding/objective-c-libraries?tabs=macos#The_API_definition_file) (```ApiDefinition.cs```) alongside it.
+This can serve as a helpful reference when creating and maintaining the ```ApiDefintion.cs``` file used by the iOS binding project.

+The requisite native dependencies are embedded into the binding assembly.
+When a .NET Android/iOS (or .NET MAUI) project adds a reference to that project, the native dependencies are included in the app automatically.

 ### Repository Conventions